hfekrmandi/Self_Localization_Intelligent_Mapping_SLIM/README.md

 	- rviz
 		rviz configs, usually one per simulation that preselects topics of interest
 	- src
 		All of the python code files.
 Each ROS node is its own file here
+    - test
+        Files for unit testing
 	- world
 		Simulation world files.
 Defines what is in the environment
 - dse_simulation_gazebo